JohnAlbin/chroma/docs/homepage.md

 ## INSTALLATION

-Chroma can be installed either as a Ruby Gem, as a Bower component, or as a NPM module.
+Chroma can be installed either as a NPM module or as a Bower component.

 ## NPM installation